How High Blood Pressure Affects Life Insurance: What You Should Know

 • Unfavorable cardiac test results

+What should you do if you’re declined?
 Let us know.
-We’ll review your medical history with you and then shop out to our companies for underwriting feedback.
+We’ll review your medical history with you and then contact our companies for underwriting feedback.

 What About White Coat Syndrome?